magomimmo/modern-cljs/doc/tutorial-04.md

 (e.g. `.getElementById`) and to get/set JS object properties (i.e. `.-value`) or functions we want as value (e.g. `.-getElementById` and `.-onsubmit`), rather than execute.
-This is one of the [differences between CLJS from CLJ][12] that depends on the underlying host virtual machine (i.e. JSVM versus JVM).
+This is one of the [differences between CLJS and CLJ][12] that depends on the underlying host virtual machine (i.e. JSVM versus JVM).

 Copy the `login.html` file from [ch02 of Modern JS Code][3] to